-The Bell Telephone Company was established in 1877.
+Following Alexander Graham Bell’s invention of the telephone in 1876, telephone service spread quickly.
 By 1890, the Bell telephone had spread to most major cities in the United States.
-A year later, the first commercial long distance line extended 45 miles.
+And a year later, the first commercial long distance line extended 45 miles.
 Phone service between New York City and Chicago began in 1892.

 The introduction of loading coils in 1899 aided the expansion of long-distance service.
 By 1909, AT&T, then led by Theodore Vail, set out to establish a transcontinental line.
 Five years and 4,750 miles of telephone line later, AT&T reached that goal, when the final pole was raised on June 27, 1914, in Wendover, Utah.
 Vail made the first phone call that July, but decided to wait six months to inaugurate the service to promote the Panama-Pacific International Exposition.

 So the first ceremonial call on the new transcontinental phone line was placed on January 25, 1915.
 The call connected telephones in New York, Jekyll Island, Georgia, Washington, and San Francisco.
 Hundreds were invited and present to witness the occasion.

 In New York City, Alexander Graham Bell began the conversation by addressing his former assistant, Mr. Watson in San Francisco.
 Bell repeated the first words he spoke on the telephone years before, “Mr. Watson, come here.
 I want you.”
 Then Watson humorously replied, “It will take me five days to get there now!”
 The crowds present at either end of the call erupted in cheers over the success.
 Bell then took a moment to connect a duplicate of his original phone and found he and Watson could still hear each other clearly.
 For Bell, this was one of the best parts of that day.